ttarabbia/360-Neurohealth-LogSeq/pages/hls__FND_Opinion_Paper_Kompoliti.2017_1639700154921_0.md

   ls-type:: annotation
   hl-page:: 2
   id:: 61c3c297-3edc-409c-8c2e-1a69930f0a18
 - “What we need to convey to patients is that functional movement disorders are not ‘in their head,’ but are, in fact, in their brain.”
 However, rather than being what Dr. Kompoliti calls “hardware” problems, functional movement disorders are more akin to problems with “software.”
 “When someone has a stroke, you can see where the hardware is damaged.
-Here you can’t see anything structurally wrong with the hardware, but the software—i.e. the way the differ-ent parts of the brain communicate with each other—does ls-type:: annotation hl-page:: 1 id:: 61c3c37e-57a8-4397-8ad4-3b705641e22a
+Here you can’t see anything structurally wrong with the hardware, but the software—i.e. the way the differ-ent parts of the brain communicate with each other ls-type:: annotation hl-page:: 1 id:: 61c3c3b3-dcaf-4866-a6cb-348298c6fedd